Career Press Supplier

 Bell-type armature motor

-Because the otherwise typical iron plates are not present, the inertia of this type of rotor is very low in comparison to conventional rotors of DC motors.
-This enables high dynamics.
-With the coreless construction, the rotor thus also operates cogging-free and very quietly.
-As there are no magnetic hysteresis losses, the bell-type armature motor achieves very high levels of efficiency.
+Since this rotor design does not use iron plates, the rotor inertia is very low compared to conventional DC motors.
+This enables high motor dynamics.
+At the same time, the coreless construction ensures cogging-free and exceptionally smooth running characteristics.
+As there are no magnetic hysteresis losses, a bell-type armature motor achieves very high levels of efficiency.

 Recommended contents